ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

  - I0.OAt, A1.SAt, A1.RAt, A2.SAt, A2.RAt

-Only temperature type 1-Wire sensors are used.
-There's place-holders in the code to use other type of sensors (humidity for example), but they are not ever used.
+**Only temperature type 1-Wire sensors are being used**.
+There are place-holders in the code to use other type of sensors (humidity for example), but they are not ever used.

 ## 1-Wire Connectors